CAFxX/static_asset_server/README.md

 Notes:

 - WebP → WebP is not ✅ because we don't perform any optimization, so the original file is used.
-- GIF/WebP → AVIF and WebP → JPEG-XL is ✅⏳ because only non-animated images are supported.

 ### Other asset optimizations

 - JSON files are minified using jq
 - Javascript files are minified using UglifyJS

-Finally, all compressible files (including e.g. SVG, JSON, and Javascript) are statically compressed with zopfli (gzip), brotli and zstandard (zstd)
+Finally, all compressible files (including e.g. SVG, JSON, Javascript and HTML) are statically compressed with zopfli (gzip), brotli and zstandard (zstd) at maximum compression (something that would be normally impractical if done on-the-fly).

 ## Asset server